-Dr. Vanessa Coe is currently an Assistant Professor with Lindenwood University.
+Dr. Vanessa (Coe) Cochran is currently an Assistant Professor with Lindenwood University.
 She serves as the Program Chair for the Elementary and Early Childhood Department, Coordinator for the Masters of Arts in Teaching Program, and liaison for the Troops to Teachers Program.
-Dr. Coe received her Doctorate in Educational Studies, with an emphasis in Curriculum and Instruction from Saint Louis University in December 2012.
+Dr. Cochran received her Doctorate in Educational Studies, with an emphasis in Curriculum and Instruction from Saint Louis University in December 2012.

-In the fall of 2009, Dr. Coe transferred to the Educational Studies department to become a Literacy coordinator for the Succeeding with Reading program piloted in Jefferson Elementary with the Saint Louis Public Schools.
-In January 2010, Ms. Coe accepted a full-time position with Jefferson Elementary as their Instructional Support Coordinator, working with teachers and students in the pilot school.
-Dr. Coe accepted a full-time position with Lindenwood University as an assistant professor in January 2012.
+In the fall of 2009, Dr. Cochran transferred to the Educational Studies department to become a Literacy coordinator for the Succeeding with Reading program piloted in Jefferson Elementary with the Saint Louis Public Schools.
+In January 2010, Ms. Cochran accepted a full-time position with Jefferson Elementary as their Instructional Support Coordinator, working with teachers and students in the pilot school.
+Dr. Cochran accepted a full-time position with Lindenwood University as an assistant professor in January 2012.